agrim123/algo-ds/Data Structures/Graph/Readme.md

 #### Types of nodes

 **Root node** : The root node is the ancestor of all other nodes in a graph.
 It does not have any ancestor.
 Each graph consists of exactly one root node.
-Generally, you must start traversing a graph from the root node.
+Generally, we must start traversing a graph from the root node.

 **Leaf nodes** : In a graph, leaf nodes represent the nodes that do not have any successors.
 These nodes only have ancestor nodes.
 They can have any number of incoming edges but they will not have any outgoing edges.